 - Add it to fried nuts, yoghurt and yoghurt dishes.

 - You can use it in all sorts of Indian chat recipes.

 - Or sprinkle 1-2 tspn on your fruit or vegetable salad, squeeze a little lemon juice over the salad, mix it thoroughly and enjoy!

 - Especially nice is fresh fruit sprinkled with lime juice and chat masala.

-You can make this masala well in advance and store it in a jar.
-It will keep a number of months to years, but all masalas (curry mixes) are best made often for maximum flavour.
+You can make this masala in advance and store it in a jar.
+It will keep a number of months to years, but all masalas (curry powders) are best made often for maximum flavour.

 1 Tblspn cumin seeds